akgnitd/catalog-service/README.md

   ]
 }'`

-NOTE:- After Product is Created, Please keep the productId for fetching productInfo by productId
+NOTE:- After Product is Created, Please save the productId that you received in response for fetching productInfo by productId

 ## Get Product By ID
 `curl -X GET